Policies

 The question isn't whether your AI agents will make consequential decisions.
-They already are. memnos gives you the audit trail, access controls, and enforcement mechanisms to govern them confidently — without adding friction to the engineering workflow.
+They already are. memnos stamps every memory with its author (server-side, spoof-proof), keeps a full audit trail, scopes access by namespace, and enforces your constraints — so you always know which agent made which decision, without adding friction to the engineering workflow.

 Complete audit trail